-From seven kindergarteners and an orange Volkswagen van for transportation to 580 students and five bus stops; from one visionary woman steering the school to two administrators and a Board of Governors; from The Christian Pre-School Center to Salisbury Christian School…
+From seven kindergarteners and an orange Volkswagen van for transportation to 580 students and five bus stops; from one visionary woman steering the school to five administrators and a Board of Governors; from The Christian Pre-School Center to Salisbury Christian School…

 Salisbury Christian has grown and matured greatly since we began in 1966.
 With a rich history rooted in God’s provision and one woman’s dream, we have become the premiere Christian school on the Eastern Shore.